cguy777/JSoffit/README.md

 JSoffit is an Object oriented SOFFIT processor for Java.
 SOFFIT (String Object Framework For Information Transfer) is a general-purpose and schema-less data serialization framework/format.
 See 'SOFFIT Definition.txt' for info on the SOFFIT standard.
+If you just need basic serialization capabilities, this is about as simple and straightforward as it gets.

 ## Basic Usage